rancher/elemental/doc/DEVELOPMENT.md

     ```bash
     wget --no-check-certificate `kubectl get seedimage -n fleet-default fire-img -o jsonpath="{.status.downloadURL}"` -O elemental-dev.x86_64.iso
     ```

-    The default example also creates a seed image using the `loopdevice` snapshotter.
-    Beware that the loopdevice images are registered to a different `MachineRegistration`.

-    ```bash
-    wget --no-check-certificate `kubectl get seedimage -n fleet-default fire-img-loopdevice -o jsonpath="{.status.downloadURL}"` -O elemental-dev-loopdevice.x86_64.iso
-    ```

     You can now use this ISO to provision Elemental machines, for example using an hypervisor on your dev environment.